 He remains concerned about how the strike could affect districts where school shutdowns would see hourly workers like custodians without their paychecks.
 He’s had conversations with his own superintendent about a model that would still allow hourly workers to clock in.

 “Hourly workers in our schools are a huge concern.
 But they’re included in our demands.
 They’re included in the movement,” Karvelis told Truthout.
 “They were included in the vote.
 So we’ll be keeping really strong lines of communication still open there so that we can put everybody in a progressive place without impacting them in a negative way.”

 Parents are also banding together in communities to support the walkout, cooperatively sharing child care duties for other parents who must work.
-It’s a reflection of the vigorous public support that teachers’ walkouts and protests have received throughout this season.
+It’s a reflection of the vigorous public support that teachers’ walkouts and protests have received throughout the nation.

-The AEU and AEA plan to sustain the walkout until their demands are met, as long as members remain supportive.
+Educators United and the Education Association plan to sustain the walkout until their demands are met, as long as members remain supportive.
 If legislators do not come up with a suitable plan for school funding, the groups may consider a ballot initiative, leaders said.